wellmoonloft/ilus/README-en_US.md

 The function of this project is located on Blog, CMS and WeChat miniprogram backend.

-The reason of I developed this, it is because I have been developing Wechat miniprogram recently, and I haven't found a suitable one on the open source platform for a long time.

-SO, I developed Inus an exercise project based on [sdrms](https://github.com/lhtzbj12/sdrms) use Golang.

 ## Quick start

 1. Install golang development environment [Golang v1.12.pkg](https://dl.google.com/go/go1.12.darwin-amd64.pkg)